Hummingbirds Found in South Dakota: (Pictures and Sounds)

 The Broad-tailed hummingbird, though usually residing in Mexico and as far south as Guatemala during the winter, is a rare/vagrant hummingbird resident to South Dakota.

-According to the United States Department of Agriculture (USDA), Broad-tailed hummingbirds can be witnessed, although rare in recent years, in the Black Hills of western South Dakota.
+According to the United States Department of Agriculture (USDA), Broad-tailed hummingbirds can be witnessed, although rare in recent years, in the Black Hills of western South Dakota as a rare migrant.

 Male Broad-Tailed Hummingbird